 \begin{example}[Center-vs-maximum pathology in 1D] Let $d=1$, $h=\tfrac12$, so $\Pcal=\{C_1=[0,\tfrac12],\,C_2=[\tfrac12,1]\}$.
 Define a Lipschitz mean $\mu(x)=x+\alpha \phi(x)$ with a narrow bump $\phi$ of height $1$ supported in $[\tfrac12-\delta,\tfrac12]$, with $\delta\ll h$ and $\alpha>0$ small so that $L$ is finite.
 Then $\mu(x_{C_1})<\mu(x_{C_2})$ (center ranking favors $C_2$) but $\mu^\ast(C_1)>\mu^\ast(C_2)$ (the bump near the boundary makes $C_1$ optimal).
 Phase~I center estimates therefore mis-rank the cells, while Phase~II's local peek in $C_1$ identifies the bump and restores the correct top-$N$ set. \end{example}

-\section{Phase II\texorpdfstring{$\tfrac{1}{2}$}{1/2}: Musical Chairs}
+\section{PHASE II\texorpdfstring{$\tfrac{1}{2}$}{1/2}: MUSICAL CHAIRS}

-With a set of $N$ high-quality target cells identified, the players must perform the final coordination step: assigning themselves to these cells so that each is occupied by exactly one player.
-This is achieved the Musical Chairs algorithm \cite{rosenski2016multi}.
+With a common set of $N$ high-quality target cells in hand, the players must perform the final coordination step: assigning themselves to these cells so that each is occupied by exactly one player.
+In our analysis, this common target set arises either from a consensus assumption, or from the public dither mechanism formalized in Appendix~G for the gap-free extension.
+This assignment is achieved via the Musical Chairs algorithm \citep{rosenski2016multi}.
 A key strength of our analysis is that we model the practical, challenging version of this protocol where players have no side-channel telling them which cells are already occupied; they must discover free cells through trial and error.